Naperville Central High School: Academics

 In 2009, Naperville Central was ranked #1353 on the annual Newsweek Magazine listing of their top 1500 American public high school (based on AP test results and the size of the graduating class).
 The school had been ranked #1015 in 2008.

 Student life

 Athletics

 Naperville Central competes in the DuPage Valley Conference (DVC), and is a member of the Illinois High School Association (IHSA), which governs most interscholastic athletics and competitive activities in the state.
 Teams are stylized as the Redhawks.

-The school sponsors the following interscholastic teams for young men and women: lacrosse, basketball, cross country, golf, gymnastics, soccer, swimming & diving, tennis, track & field, volleyball, and water polo.
-Young men may compete in baseball, football, and wrestling, while young women may compete in badminton and softball.
-While not sponsored by the IHSA, the Athletic Department also oversees a competitive poms team for young ladies.
+The school sponsors the following interscholastic teams for both boys and girls: lacrosse, basketball, cross country, golf, gymnastics, soccer, swimming & diving, tennis, track & field, volleyball, and water polo.
+Boys may compete in baseball, football, and wrestling, while girls may compete in badminton and softball.
+While not sponsored by the IHSA, the Athletic Department also oversees a competitive poms team.

 The following teams have won their respective IHSA sponsored state tournament or meet: